 This educational field trip ends with some fun!
 We provide students with free skating time to enjoy gliding around the arena and practicing their new-learned skills.

 For more information on what you’ll learn during the field trip, download the How Ice Rinks Work brochure.
-To inquire for more information or book your field trip, call Jimmy Crockett at 864.322.7529 ext.
-203 or email him at [email protected].
+To inquire for more information or book your field trip, call 864-467-3698 or email Will Maddox.

 Please arrive promptly for your reserved trip time, as the tour will run on a tight schedule.
 Most tours last approximately two hours, including free-skate time.
 A tour guide will meet your group and guide you through your tour.
 Each group will receive informational brochures about the tour to share with their friends and family.